- From the Principal

 Counseling Center Director

 College Advisor (L-Z)

 Class of 2023 Counselor

-SJA math faculty member Kevin Landry offers an ACT course on campus.
-New offerings include online courses and tutoring.
+SJA faculty member Kevin Landry offers ACT prep courses on campus.
 Faculty members Cindy Downs and Brianna Sommers are also on the teaching staff.
 Students may take individual content courses or the full program.
 For details and to register, visit The Extra Point at https://extrapointtestprep.com/

 The Digital and Continuing Education Department at LSU offers an ACT prep class for four Sundays in September and October to help prepare students for the October 26 ACT.
 Classes will be held September 29, October 6, October 13 and October 20 on LSU’s campus from 1 to 4 p.m.
 Students who register before September 9 receive a $50 discount.

 - Best in Class BR: bestinbr.com

 - Materials found on the ACT website: www.act.org